-The workshop is devoted to Integer Programming
+The workshop is devoted to Social Choice and Learning.

 Objective: The schedule is divided between engaging talks, vivid discussions on open problems